 Just be open and approach your fellow students during the first day.

 Be friendly and spend time to get to know them.

 I met wonderful people who became good friends during my programme and so will you as well.

-I am pretty sure that by now you think that you will have no time to go out and party but you can and I highly recommend to join social activities because this is how you will build friendships.
+I am pretty sure that by now you assume that you will have zero time to go out and party but you can definitely go out once a week.

-Prepare healthy meals in advance, meditate, reduce your online time on social media, and do not watch too many movies or series, then you will definitely have enough energy and time to take advantage of the many opportunities offered at King’s.
+If you prepare healthy meals in advance, meditate, reduce your social media time, and do not watch too many movies or series, then you will definitely have enough energy and time to take advantage of the many opportunities offered at King’s.

 At the beginning of the academic year, you will often end up at Guy’s Bar at Guy’s campus or at the Vault, which is the newest student bar, restaurant, and night club located at Bush House.